OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-python/lab/Exercise 01 - Set up.md

 ## Step 1 - Install prerequisites

 **To complete these exercises, you will need a login to a Microsoft 365 subscription with permission to upload applications.
-The following instructions will explain how to get one.**
+You also need access to an active Azure subscription, as the project uses ARM (Azure Resource Manager) templates to provision resources in Azure.
+The following instructions will explain how to obtain both.**

 **To complete Exercise 3, the account must also be licensed for Microsoft Copilot for Microsoft 365.**